Criminology and Psychology BA (Hons)Study level: Undergraduate

 Teaching and learning take place in state-of-the art facilities4 on the main Coventry University campus near to the University Hub, Students Union, and library.
 Extensive use is made of seminar and workshop rooms for smaller groups to facilitate active group learning.

-- The Centre for Academic Writing on main campus will offer individual advice on developing writing skills or dealing with writing problems.
+The Centre for Academic Writing next to the Library will offer individual advice on developing writing skills or dealing with writing problems.

-- Two prison cells, one single and one double, are in the Richard Crossman Building on main campus and used to give a sense of the real-life experiences of inmates, and for role play learning.
+Two prison cells, one single and one double, are used to give a sense of the real-life experiences of inmates, and for role play learning.
 Have a look round our mock prison cell on our virtual 360 tour.

 Careers and opportunities